Do Eggs Cause Constipation? Facts and Myths.

 As long as you mix your eggs with a source of fiber, No need to cut them out.
 Also, eggs may carry too many health benefits (ref):

-- They are low in FODMAP.
-So, They are Ok to eat in people with IBS, including those with IBS-C.
+• They are low in FODMAP.
+So, They are Ok to eat with people with IBS, including those with IBS-C.